Kumardinesh1908/amazon_clone/README.md

 # Amazon Clone
 The Amazon Clone is a feature-rich, fully functional e-commerce web application developed using cutting-edge technologies.
 It faithfully replicates the shopping experience found on the popular Amazon platform.
-This project leverages React, Tailwind CSS, Redux Toolkit, Framer Motion, and other modern tools to create a seamless and user-friendly shopping environment.
+This project leverages React, Tailwind CSS, Redux Toolkit, Firebase, Framer Motion, and other modern tools to create a seamless and user-friendly shopping environment.

 ## Features
 - **Product Listings:** Browse a wide range of products with detailed descriptions and prices.